 View | Modify | Create | Collaborate

-Lowe's is the world’s second largest retailer of home improvement products, after Home Depot.
-Through its ~1977 stores spread across the U.S., and Canada (having recently exited from Mexico), Lowe's offers a wide range of home improvement products and installation services to individual home owners as well as professional builders.
+Lowe's is the world’s second-largest retailer of home improvement products, after Home Depot.
+Through its 1974 stores spread across the U.S., and Canada (having recently exited from Mexico), Lowe's offers a wide range of home improvement products and installation services to individual homeowners as well as professional builders.
 In addition to the physical stores, consumers can buy these products through the company’s dedicated website.

 Professional customers place larger orders compared to the do-it-yourself segment, and better serving these customers can boost revenues for Lowe’s in the long term.
 While the recovery in the housing segment has benefited players such as Home Depot and Lowe’s, the latter's growth has not been as stellar, primarily due to its focus on the do-it-yourself consumer segment.
 While the do-it-yourself segment is lucrative and accounts for the bulk of Lowe’s revenues, these customers are small ticket buyers and many are just one-time customers.
 On the other hand, pro-customers account for only 30% of Lowe’s revenues, but they enter into big-ticket transactions and are usually repeat customers.
 Keeping this in mind, the company has been focused on these customers by introducing pro-focused brands such as Mapei and Zoeller.

 A survey from NRHA suggests a change in the buying patterns among U.S. home improvement consumers.
 People are no longer loyal to only products made in the U.S. Consumer demand is driven more by price and quality.
 Consumers may find foreign products which are better suited to their needs more appealing than products made in the domestic market.
 Another observable trend is the shift in consumers toward buying green or eco-friendly products such as water saving flushes and electricity saving appliances.